BlockchainCourseNTU/resource/development/2advancedTopicsinSolidity.md

 <h2> 7.
 DelegateCall, CallData, CallCode </h2>

 In Solidity, when we want to call a function from another contract, if we know target contract ABI, we can directly use function signature.
 However, if we don't know the ABI of target contract, we use `call()` or `delegatecall()`.
 DelegateCall is a calling mechanism of how caller contract calls target contract function.
 Read this <a href="https://medium.com/coinmonks/delegatecall-calling-another-contract-function-in-solidity-b579f804178c">post</a> for details on how to use them.
+In the case of `delegatecall()`, do take note of the order of the field variables!

+`delegatecall()` is actually a special variant of a <a href="https://solidity.readthedocs.io/en/v0.4.21/introduction-to-smart-contracts.html#message-calls">message call</a>.
+In message calls, the called contract will have access to the call payload - which will be provided in a separate area called the #calldata#.

 <h2> 8.
 Inline Assembly </h2>
 This feature of Solidity allows you to interleave Solidity statements with inline assembly in a language close to the one of the Ethereum virtual machine.
 Look at its <a href="https://solidity.readthedocs.io/en/v0.7.1/assembly.html">documentation</a> to have a closer look.